CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="project-selection"></a>
 ### Project Selection
 There are two versions of the Technical Dataset published on Github.
 It is stated that for version 2 some new projects are in the database while others have been removed [(Technical Dataset Github Release Notes)](https://github.com/clowee/The-Technical-Debt-Dataset/releases).
 To maximise data, projects from the first version of the database that haven't been updated in the second version are used along the new and updated projects from version 2.

+<a name="cleaning-issues"></a>
+### Cleaning the Tags in SonarQube Issues
+To prepare the data for the model, only issues that are code smells are selected.
+Only columns needed to identify the analysis, tags and issue messages are selected. <br>
+Version 1 doesn't contain a tag column, only version 2 provides information on what tags are associated with the code smell issues.
+However, the issue message can be in most cases consistently assigned to a set of tags.
+An exception are messages that are very rare.
+This makes it possible to infer issue tags for version 1 for the issue messages that are known from version 2.
+For this, the messages are cleaned off specifics, like concrete variable names or counts.
+For version 2, there are 390 unique messages after cleaning.
+When extracting unique tag and message pairs, there are 393 pairs, showing that the pairing of messages and tags is almost completely consistent.
+Investigated exceptions either have missing tags or contain a subset of tags ("convention" vs "convention,psr2").
+When cleaning the messages for version 1 and investigating the intersection between version 1 and version 2 messages, it could be shown that 268/340 unique messages of version 1 are contained in version 2 as well.
+Furthermore, messages that are not directly contained in version 2 still can be assigned to consistent tags by using a striking substring of the message.
+Only for some substrings, there are no tags connected at all.
+Given the strong consistency, for 99.98% of version 1 tags can be inferred by using the issue message. <br>
+For version 2, unique tags for each analysis are extracted and saved.

 <a name="merging"></a>
 ### Merging the data from the two database versions